 When The Secret River

 - a novel about frontier violence in early Australia - appeared in 2005, it became an immediate best-seller.
-It also caused controversy for its frank depiction of Australia's past.
-The follow-up novel, The Lieutenant,
+It also caused controversy for its inflinching depiction of Australia's past.
+In the follow-up novel, The Lieutenant,

-continued Grenville's exploration of first contact between white and black - in sunlight rather than shadow this time.
+I explored other aspects of the first contact between white and black - in sunlight rather than shadow this time.
 (For details about those books, click on the links on the left.)
-Now Sarah Thornhill
+Sarah Thornhill

 extends the story into the next generation.

 This is the story of the youngest child of the family at the heart of The Secret River.
 Although this is a sequel to the earlier book, you don’t need to have read The Secret River to enjoy Sarah Thornhill – this is a stand-alone novel.